derrod/warfra_re/README.md

 - `scripts/`
   + `decrypt_resources.py` - decrypt JavaScript of the app's embedded web UI
   + `frida_utilities.py` - Frida script with large amount of hooks for obtaining keys, disable SSL verification, etc.
+- `twitch/`
+  + `arsenal.py` - Script to fetch loadout information for users that have enabled loadout sharing for the arsenal extension